-NYZ, Summer Interim (except for Tues-Fri morning zazen), June 22 till Sept.
+NYZ, Summer Interim (except for Tues-Fri morning zazen), now until Sept.
 3. (See below for more detail).

 DBZ, Obon Samu, July 28-31.
 Come early for O-Bon and help us prepare!
 Participants will join residents in morning and evening zazen and help with such tasks as preparing rooms for guests, creating lanterns, cleaning, raking, and weeding.
 Those who join us for all or part of this samu week will be eligible for free or discounted attendance at O-Bon (contact us for details).
 All are welcome; there is no fee for this program, but please let us know in advance so that we can plan accordingly.